 How to Access

 Before you make use of these cheats, there are some prerequisites that you need to be aware of.
-To begin with, once you have launched the game, you will have to enable its console as well.
+First, once you have launched the game, you will have to enable its console.
 For that, use the Ctrl + Shift + L shortcut key combinations.
-Once that is done, hit the Tilde button (~) to access the just enabled console.
+Once that is done, hit the Tilde button (~) to access the just-enabled console.